Rinkoo Singh Rahee: Hunger strike and attempted hospitalisation

 Speaking at a one-day token fast launched at Jantar Mantar on 25 March 2012 by anti-corruption activist Anna Hazare, Rahi announced that he too would undertake a hunger strike starring 26 March 2012 at Lucknow, in part because his RTI request had been rejected.

 Lucknow police, intending to disrupt the protest after midnight, first brought in doctors to check his condition and forcibly evicted him from the protest site.
 They tried to get him admitted first to a local hospital and then to a psychiatric ward of Chhatrapati Shahuji Maharaj Medical University (CSMMU), but the hospital refused to admit him after neither Rahi nor his family provided consent.

 On 28 March 2012, the Government of Uttar Pradesh formed a two-member committee, chaired by the Meerut commissioner, to probe Rahee's allegations.
 Awadesh Pradesh, the social welfare minister, said that the committee was expected to submit their findings in two months.

 Retaliation

 Facing criticism and media coverage, he was transferred to his hometown, Aligarh.
 Anti-corruption activist Arvind Kejriwal, criticised the government crackdown on Rahi, saying that Rahi "raised a genuine voice against corruption", accused the ruling party of direct involvement in "corruption, murder and assault", and criticised them for failing to provide protection to Rahi.

 Rahee continued to protest in Aligarh.
 He was given an insignificant position – as a coordinator at the Dr. B.R.Ambedkar IAS PCS Coaching Centre.
 He said that senior officials of the police department had refused to co-operate with him after he provided them with details of the scam, and that RTI requests had not been honoured.

+Tenure as IAS Officer

+Rinkoo SIngh Rahi cleared the UPSC in 2021 and joined the IAS in 2022.
+He was posted as the Sub-Divisional Magistrate in Shahjahanpur.
+During his tenure here, he punished a law clerk for urinating in public by forcing him to do sit-ups.
+The incident triggered protests against him by lawyers who cited the lack of public toilets and blamed the laxity of the administration, which forced them to rely on public urination.
+Rinkoo Singh took responsibility for the situation, and in a moment that went viral, performed sit-ups in front of the lawyers protest, earning him their respect.
+However, he was transferred 36 hours later to the UP Revenue Board.

+In March 2026, Rinkoo SIngh tendered a 'technical resignation', alleging denial of posting.
+He stated that he was being sidelined and prevented from conducting any meaningful work.
+His resignation led to an uproar in the Indian administration that began searching his records for irregularities, but found none.
+Finally, Anil Kumar, Chairman of the Revenue Council, assured Rinkoo that they would respect his concerns and provide him with a useful post.
+Following this declaration he withdrew his resignation.
+During the controversy, Rinkoo Singh alleged a parallel system of corruption that exists within the bureaucracy and protected by the IAS association.